eVliin/NsfwMinijam-12/README.md

 ## Project Overview

-**Stockings Naughtymare** is a game where you awaken in a mysterious, eerie mansion after striking a dangerous deal with a Christmas spirit named Mary.
+**Stockings Naughtymare** is a game where you awaken in a mysterious, eerie mansion after striking a dangerous deal with a self-proclamed Christmas spirit named Mary.
 The gameplay is driven by interactive dialogue, puzzle-solving, and smooth scene transitions.
 Dialogic 2 is used for dynamic narrative events, while Godot 4.3 powers the game’s core systems.

 ---